daemianmack/Chrome-WatchList/README.md

 # What the

-This Chrome extension lets you specify arbitrary terms (regexes too).
+This Chrome extension lets you specify arbitrary terms, including regexes.

-When your terms appear on a webpage, they will be highlighted.
+When your terms match text on a webpage, that text will be highlighted.

-A summary of them will appear in a statusbar, and clicking the terms in the statusbar will scroll the page to the place that term appears.
+A summary of matches will appear in a statusbar at the bottom of the window, and clicking the terms in the statusbar will scroll the page to the place that match appears.

 It uses Chrome's sync API for Storage so your options are persistent across all your devices.